dannberg/dannb-org/content/about.md

 description: "Dann Berg is the person who made this website.
 He's in New York City."
 ---

-**Hello.** I Am [Dann](https://dannberg.me) and this is my website.
+**Hello.** I am {{< dann >}} and this is my website.
 It hosts all my writing on technology, finance, productivity, entrepreneurship, writing, and more.
 It also serves as a centralized hub to link together my creative output.

 I am a CloudOps Analyst working at **[Datadog](https://www.datadoghq.com/)** in New York City (see disclosure below).
 I'm part of an engineering team focusing on Cloud Cost Optimization (a field that is starting to be known as **[FinOps](https://www.finops.org/)**).
 We bring visibility, understanding, and cost-optimization to cloud bills.
 I also organize the **[NYC FinOps Meetup](https://www.meetup.com/New-York-City-Cloud-FinOps/)**.